elastic/examples/Machine Learning/DGA Detection/README.md

 reproduced below.

 You can store it in Elasticsearch using the following Dev Console command.
-As you can see, the script accepts one parameters which is `n`, the length of the n-gram.
+As you can see, the script accepts one parameter which is `n`, the length of the n-gram.